hyperFounder/ODE-Verse-Matchmaker/README.md

 - Open the terminal and navigate to the project directory.

 - Compile and run the server applications (Romeo and Juliet) on separate terminal windows or machines.

-# TCP/IP Communication Protocol
-The client and servers communicate using a TCP/IP protocol.
-The client sends requests to the servers, and the servers respond with the calculated values of the ODE.
-The client then annotates these values in the novel.

 # License
 This project is licensed under the [MIT License](https://github.com/hyperFounder/ODE-Verse-Matchmaker/blob/main/LICENSE).